 Before interviewing the patient and/or caregiver, the MTM provider needs to place himself/herself in their situation.
 For those who have never had a personal experience working with a patient with Alzheimer disease, it may be a good idea to reflect.

 Reflection: Imagine, you have been told you have an illness that will in time erase your memories.
 It will start with recent things: what you had for breakfast, what sitcom you watched last night, if you spoke with your son, daughter, brother, or spouse.
 In time, you will lose your ability to work, the ability to care for your loved ones.
 Eventually, you will lose the ability to take care of yourself.
 You will be dependent on those around you, which, sadly, is not always a thing of comfort.
 You will begin to misplace things, perhaps blaming others for stealing them.
-With every hour and day that inevitably passes, you take a step closer to forgetting the names, faces, and ...
+With every hour and day that inevitably passes, you take a step closer to forgetting the names, ...